 Few things are as frustrating as dealing with dry eyes.
 There are several causes of dry eyes, including staring at your phone or computer screen for too long, the wind blowing in your eyes, and seasonal allergies.
 Do your eyes dry out often?
 Not sure what’s causing your eyes to dry out?
 You may suffer from chronic dry eyes or some other condition preventing your eyes from being properly lubricated.
 Learn more about what causes dry eye, what your treatment options are, and where you can get professional help.

 When your tear gland doesn’t produce enough lubrication (tears) for your eyes, they begin to dry out.
 In some cases, dry eyes may feel irritating.
 In other cases, it can be a chronic pain to deal with.
-Common symptoms among those who suffer from dry eyes include scratchy, dry, and painful sensations, a constant feeling that something is in their eye, blurred vision, and more.
+This condition is known as dry eye syndrome.
+Common symptoms among those who suffer from dry eye syndrome include scratchy, dry, and painful sensations, a constant feeling that something is in their eye, blurred vision, and more.
 You may also experience redness and sensitivity to light.
 Windy and dry environments tend to be associated with dry eyes for obvious reasons, but other environmental factors, such as allergies also play a role.

 Although you may have experienced dry eye, there is a big difference between chronic dry eye and temporary dry eye.
 But how do you know if your dry eye symptoms are signs of a chronic issue or not?
 Think about how often your eyes dry out.
 If they dry out constantly, then you likely suffer from chronic dry eye.
 People with autoimmune disorders, vitamin deficiencies, or contact lenses tend to suffer from chronic dry eye.